-There are a lot of great ways to test your internet speeds.
+There are a lot of great ways to check and test your internet speeds.
 Maybe you’re trying to figure out your internet connection’s download and upload speeds to ensure your network is working correctly, or perhaps you just want to show your friends how fast your internet is for some reason.
 One great way to check your speeds, if you want, is to use Google.
-Here’s how…
+Of course, there are other options too.
+Here’s how.

 How to check your internet speed from Google’s homepage

 To check your internet speed, click on Run Speed Test.
 In real-time, you can watch the web applet check your ping, download, and upload speeds.
-After it’s completed, you can see the test results, the server location that was used in the speed test, a bit of information about your network’s speed including what you should be able to do (like stream HD videos), and the ability to rerun the test.
+After the test is completed, you can see the results, the server location that was used in the speed test, a bit of information about your network’s speed including what you should be able to do (like stream HD videos), and the ability to rerun the test.

-Note: According to several readers from outside of the US, this feature might not be available in all regions.
+Note: According to several readers from outside of the United States, this feature might not be available in all regions.
 At this time, we know for sure that it doesn’t work in Nicaragua and Portugal.

 FTC: We use income earning auto affiliate links.
 More.